Most Viewed

 involucre, usually mistaken for a corolla.
 Staminate flowers

-scattered over inner surface of involucre, each composed of a
+scattered over inner surface of involucre,

 single stamen on a thread-like pedicel with a rudimentary calyx